Kiran7007/Interview-Preparation/docs/android.md

 ---

-## How do you securely store tokens?
-- Use Android Keystore-backed secure storage where appropriate.
-- Never log access or refresh tokens.
-- Minimize token lifetime and scope.
-- Clear credentials during logout.

----

 ## What is screenshot protection?
 - Android can restrict screenshots for sensitive screens using appropriate window flags.
 - Use it where the security requirement calls for preventing screenshots or screen capture.